-The scopes on the Setup screen in Scratch Live display the input signal as a phase diagram.
+The scopes on the Setup screen display the input signal as a phase diagram.
 The key factors to look at on the scope display are crisp clean lines, round shape, and the tracking percentage in the lower right corner.

 Start both turntables or CD players.
-You will see green rings appear in the scope view as shown here.
+You will see green rings appear in the scope view, as shown above.